"Mental Health Matters" brochure:

-Welcome to the Santa Clara County’s Mental Health Department's website.
-In partnering with clients, families and communities to create culturally competent opportunities for Hope, Wellness and Recovery, the Santa Clara County Department of Mental Health is committed to serving, improving and making a difference in the lives of Santa Clara County residents diagnosed with mental illness.
-Recovery from mental illness is a realistic goal and the Santa Clara County Department of Mental Health supports individuals and families in achieving this goal.
+Welcome to the Santa Clara County’s Mental Health Department's Website.
+In partnering with clients, families and communities to create culturally competent opportunities for Hope, Wellness and Recovery, the Santa Clara County Mental Health Department is committed to serving, improving and making a difference in the lives of Santa Clara County residents diagnosed with mental illness.
+Recovery from mental illness is a realistic goal and the Santa Clara County Mental Health Department supports individuals and families in achieving this goal.

 Recent Publication of the FY13-14 External Quality Review Organization Report